CSSKURT/News4You-NewsAggregator/README.md

 # 📚 News Aggregator for The Future Business Teachers' Organization
 ## Powered by Mapúa & FBTO

+## 🛠️ Introduction
+The overwhelming volume of news content across various topics makes it challenging for users to track information relevant to their interests.
+The **Personalized News Aggregator** aims to help users filter and find news that aligns with their specific preferences, fostering awareness and engagement through a user-curated experience in partnership with the Future Business Teachers' Organization (FBTO).

+## 🎯 Objectives
+- Develop a user information and database for user login and registration.
+- Implement a user preference/filter system to allow users to select their news content preferences.
+- Integrate the News API to retrieve articles and apply filtering based on user preferences, utilizing metadata for improved accuracy.
+- Ensure the system is updated with real-time news content, displaying timestamps for article updates.
+- Implement a filtering system and search bar for enhanced user experience.
+- Support multi-platform accessibility using JavaScript, HTML, and PHP.
+- Include a bookmarking feature for users to save articles for later reading.
+- Create a user-friendly interface for easy navigation and interaction.

+## 🌍 UN SDGs Addressed
+This project addresses 15 of the 17 United Nations Sustainable Development Goals (SDGs) by promoting awareness on various topics, including:
+1. No Poverty
+2. Zero Hunger
+3. Good Health and Well-being
+4. Quality Education
+5. Gender Equality
+6. Clean Water and Sanitation
+7. Affordable and Clean Energy
+8. Decent Work and Economic Growth
+9. Industry, Innovation, and Infrastructure
+10. Reduced Inequalities
+11. Sustainable Cities and Communities
+12. Responsible Consumption and Production
+13. Climate Action
+14. Peace, Justice, and Strong Institutions
+15. Partnerships for the Goals

 ## 🛠️ Core Functionality
-- Uses NewsAPI to fetch news articles
+- Uses NewsAPI to fetch news articles.
-- Allows users to search for specific topics
+- Allows users to search for specific topics.
-- Supports article sorting (newest first or alphabetically)
+- Supports article sorting (newest first or alphabetically).
-- User authentication system with login/registration
+- User authentication system with login/registration.
-- Ability to save favorite articles
+- Ability to save favorite articles.
-- User profiles and dashboard
+- User profiles and dashboard.

 ## ⚙️ Technical Components
-- PHP-based backend
+- PHP-based backend.
-- Bootstrap for frontend styling
+- Bootstrap for frontend styling.
-- MySQL database for user management
+- MySQL database for user management.
-- Session-based authentication
+- Session-based authentication.
-- Responsive design
+- Responsive design.

-## 🌟 Key Features
-- Random topic suggestions
-- Article previews with descriptions
-- Save/unsave functionality
-- User dashboard
-- Admin interface
-- Profile management

 ## 🛠️ REST API
-The project includes a REST API that allows for programmatic access to various functionalities.
+The project includes a REST API that allows for programmatic access to various functionalities, enabling a personalized news experience for users.
+The API facilitates user interactions with the news aggregator by allowing them to set preferences, retrieve tailored content, and manage their accounts.
 Key endpoints include:

+### User Authentication
 - **User Registration:**
+  - **Endpoint:** `POST /api.php?action=register`
-  - `POST /api.php?action=register`: Register a new user with the following JSON body:
+  - **Description:** Registers a new user with the following JSON body:
     ```json
     {
       "firstname": "John",